projectgus/rtorgmode/README.md

     python rtorgmode.py

-This creates a web server running on http://localhost:8000.
+This creates a web server that you can view as http://localhost:8000.
 The first time you load this URL in your browser it will redirect you to RTM to authorise your app.